1) How does the waitlist work? How long is it?

 8) Do you accept children in diapers in all of your classrooms?
 How do you address potty training?
 Do you begin potty training at a specific age or do you wait until a child is ready?

 We accept children in diapers in all of our classrooms.
 We believe that children reach the developmental milestone of toilet-readiness differently depending on their unique development.
 At Wild Lilac, teachers see and support signs of toilet-readiness as they develop.
 We trust the children to be in control of their own bodies in the transition between using diapers and using the toilet.
 To learn more about the diaper to toilet transition at Wild Lilac, please see our toilet transition guide.

 9) Do you prepare meals and snacks for the children or do we bring our own?
 If you make the food, can you accommodate a special diet?

-If children have special diets for any reason – allergies, family preference, religious beliefs, etc. – we ask families to provide food items needed to substitute for our regular menu items.
+If children have special diets for any reason – allergies, family preferences, religious beliefs, etc. – we may ask families to provide food items needed to substitute for our regular menu items.
 In many cases, the kitchen staff can work with families whose children have common dietary restrictions (such as dairy or wheat allergies) by making some simple substitutions to fit the child’s needs.

 We are a nut-free program and we ask that families do not bring foods with nut ingredients into our school.